 Metabolism is the set of life-sustaining chemical reactions in our bodies that control the conversion of food to energy.

 Maintaining good metabolic health is essential for maintaining energy levels, tissue repair, cellular reproduction and importantly, for warding off disease.

 Ways to maintain metabolic health

-- Eating a whole food, plant-based diet low in sugar and processed foods
+- Eating a predominantly whole food, plant-rich diet low in sugar and processed foods

 - Getting plenty of sunshine, fresh air and nature therapy